PASOK: Modernization period

-George Papandreou leadership
+Under the leadership of George Papandreou

 Nevertheless, the party was losing its traditional appeal to the Greek lower and middle classes.
-In order to revitalize the party's chances for the next elections, Costas Simitis announced his resignation as the leader of the party on 7 January 2004.
+To revitalize the party's chances for the next elections, Costas Simitis announced his resignation as the leader of the party on 7 January 2004.
 He was succeeded by George Papandreou, son of Andreas Papandreou.
 The party members were expecting that Papandreou could reverse the slide in the opinion polls which saw the opposition New Democracy (ND), under Kostas Karamanlis, 7% ahead at the start of the year.

 Although Papandreou reduced ND's lead in the polls to 3%, he was unable to reverse the view of the majority of Greek voters that PASOK had been in power too long and had grown lazy, corrupt and had abandoned the inclusive and progressive principles of economic parity on which it was founded.
 ND had a comfortable win at the 2004 legislative elections held on 7 March 2004, placing the party in opposition after eleven years in office with 40.55% share of the vote and 117 seats.

 On 16 September 2007, New Democracy headed by Costas Karamanlis won re-election with a marginal majority of 152 seats in the Parliament.
 Despite ND's falling performance in the 2007 legislative election, PASOK suffered a crushing defeat, registering 38.1% of the vote, its lowest percentage in almost 30 years, and 102 seats in the Hellenic Parliament.

-The dismal result led to activation of the procedure to select new leadership, or to reaffirm the previous one.
-The main competitors for the leadership were the incumbent George Papandreou and the Party's informal second in command, Professor Evangelos Venizelos.
-M.P. for A' Thessaloniki.
+The dismal result led to activation of the procedure to select a new leadership, or to reaffirm the current one.
+The main candidates for the leadership were the incumbent George Papandreou and the Party's informal second in command, Evangelos Venizelos.
+M.P. for Thessaloniki.
 M.P.
 Kostas Skandalidis also announced his candidacy in September.
 According to Party regulation, leaders are elected in a voting process open to all members.
 During the leadership election of 11 November 2007 George Papandreou was re-elected by the friends and members of the party as its leader.

 In June 2009, the PASOK won the 2009 European Parliament election in Greece.
 Four months later, the Party enjoyed a resounding victory in the October 2009 general elections with 43.92% of the popular vote to ND's 33.48%, and 160 parliament seats to 91.
 Due to a number of defections and expulsions after 2009, by November 2011 PASOK held a slim majority of 152 of the parliament's 300 seats.